 Chief Executive Officer

-As CEO, John Oppenheimer is a true travel and tourism visionary and entrepreneur with a passion for the hospitality industry.
+As CEO, John Oppenheimer is a true travel and tourism entrepreneur with a passion for the hospitality industry.

 In addition to launching Columbia Hospitality in 1995 (to manage Bell Harbor International Conference Center for the Port of Seattle), John has also founded five successful, private hospitality-related businesses.